anoma/nspec/docs/arch/node/engines/local_key_value_storage_behaviour.juvix.md

 Messages to be sent
 : A `SetValueKVStoreReply` message indicating success/failure.
-: Several `LocalKVStorageMsgValueChanged` messages to those interested engines.
+: Several `LocalKVStorageMsgValueChanged` messages to interested engines.

 Engines to be spawned
 : No engines are created by this action.